Whitelock Creek

-Whitelock Creek is a tributary of the Susquehanna River in Wyoming County and Luzerne County, in Pennsylvania, in the United States.
+Whitelock Creek is a tributary of the Susquehanna River in Wyoming County and Luzerne County, Pennsylvania.
 It is approximately 7.6 mi long and flows through Northmoreland Township and Exeter Township in Wyoming County and Franklin Township and Exeter Township in Luzerne County.
 The watershed of the creek has an area of 11.6 sqmi.
 It has one named tributary, which is known as Mill Creek.
 The surficial geology in the vicinity of Whitelock Creek mainly consists of alluvium, Wisconsinan Ice-Contact Stratified Drift, Wisconsinan Till, bedrock, and alluvial terrace.

 Major land uses in the watershed of Whitelock Creek include forested land and agricultural land.
 A number of bridges have been constructed over the creek.
 Its watershed is designated as a Coldwater Fishery and a Migratory Fishery.
 Trout have been observed in Whitelock Creek, as have numerous macroinvertebrate taxa.

 Course

 Whitelock Creek begins on a hill in Northmoreland Township, Wyoming County.
 It flows south-southeast for several tenths of a mile before turning east and then southeast.
 After a few tenths of a mile, the creek enters Franklin Township, Luzerne County and flows into Perrins Marsh.
 In Perrins Marsh, it reenters Northmoreland Township, Wyoming County and flows north-northeast for a few tenths of amile.
 It then turns east-northeast for a few miles, flowing along a valley that gradually narrows.
 The creek enters Exeter Township, Wyoming County and briefly passes into Exeter Township, Luzerne County before reentering Exeter Township, Wyoming County.
 It then turns north-northeast for a few miles before turning east and receiving Mill Creek, its only named tributary, from the left.
 The creek continues flowing east along the border of the census-designated place of West Falls before crossing Pennsylvania Route 92 and reaching its confluence with the Susquehanna River.

 Whitelock Creek joins the Susquehanna River 207.28 mi upriver of its mouth.